 But sometimes it’s tiring and annoying to pull out so many different packages and bags of flours when I bake, and I want to just dip my measuring cup into my flour tin and scoop out the amount I need – no muss, no fuss.
 It makes life easier to have a good, reliable gluten free all-purpose flour mix in your gluten free kitchen.

 I keep coming back to this simple gluten free flour mix from Jeanne at the ‘art of gluten-free BAKING ‘ blog.
 It works well in most types of baking (yeast breads are a different type of beast, and need different types of flours).
 I’ve adapted it slightly, as I find the original recipe a little rice-heavy, and the rice flavour can dominate in simple recipes that don’t have a lot of other flavours, like spätzle, dumplings, or biscuits.
-Subbing out some of the brown rice flour with sorghum helps make it taste more like wheat flour to me.
+Subbing out a large portion of the brown rice flour with sorghum helps make it taste more like wheat flour to me.
 I’ve tried other flours instead, but find sorghum works the best.
 Some people like to use millet flour in their gluten free mixes, but I find it can have a bitter aftertaste.

 I also like to use superfine white rice flour instead of regular white rice flour – it makes a much lighter texture, and avoids the grittiness that can come with regular white rice flour, although you’ll need to use more by volume, since it’s lighter and fluffier.

 *I buy the Asian white rice flour available in Asian markets, and also in our Superstore in the international aisle.
 It’s milled super finely, and is very inexpensive – usually less than a dollar for a 400 gram bag.
 They often sell glutinous rice flour right next to it (which is sweet rice flour) in similar bags, so make sure you look carefully at which one you are buying – though you do need both for this recipe.